The latest update to this website was at 845pm Wednesday (HST)

 Northwest Pacific Ocean:

-Tropical Cyclone 07W…is located approximately 60 NM east-southeast of Sasebo, Japan – Final Warning
+Tropical Cyclone 21W (Peipah)…is located approximately 216 NM south-southeast of Sasebo, Japan

 Southwest Pacific Ocean: There are no active tropical cyclones